Kristen McNabb: San Diego Wave

 On May 4, 2024, McNabb participated in a 2–1 loss to Seattle Reign FC, her former team.
 The game set the record for the most cards distributed in an NWSL match, with McNabb adding to the count after conceding a red card in stoppage time.
 She scored a goal and an own goal in a September fixture against the Washington Spirit, deflecting the ball into her own net in the first half before scoring off of a corner kick in the 68th minute.
 McNabb's goal and own goal were the only actions on the scoresheet as the match finished in a 1–1 draw.
 Shortly before the conclusion of the regular season, the Wave re-signed McNabb on a two-year extension through 2026.

-Following the Wave's signing of offensive-minded French left-back Perle Morroni, McNabb found herself playing as a center back in her fourth season with San Diego.
+Following the Wave's signing of French left-back Perle Morroni, McNabb found herself playing as a center back in her fourth season with San Diego.
 In May 2025, she scored her first goal of the season, tallying in a 5–2 victory over the North Carolina Courage that set a team record 6-match unbeaten streak.
 She scored again on October 18, contributing to a 6–1 win over the Chicago Stars that set a single-match scoring record for the Wave.
 McNabb appeared in 23 games across the regular season and also became the 46th-ever NWSL player to appear in 150 league matches in the process.
 She helped the club finish in sixth place and qualify for the playoffs, where she played over 100 minutes of an eventual extra-time defeat to the Portland Thorns in the quarterfinals.

+Leading up to the 2026 season, Makenzy Robbe and Kailen Sheridan both departed from San Diego, leaving McNabb as the only player from the inaugural Wave squad to still be on the team's roster.
+On April 3, 2026, McNabb made her 87th regular-season appearance for the club in a victory over Boston Legacy FC, setting a Wave record; four months later, on August 2, she extended the record by registering her 100th appearance for the club.
+In April 2026, she agreed to extend her contract with San Diego through the end of the 2027 season.